DinMo

 Other solutions can also assist with activation issues but may not necessarily address centralisation and segmentation challenges.

-By activating data in marketing platforms, we can get to know our customers better, segment our audiences more effectively and deliver more targeted messages.
+By activating data in marketing platforms, you can gain a better understanding of your customers, segment your audiences more effectively and deliver more targeted messages.

 The main objective is to reduce marketing costs while maximising results.
 For example, proper activation of first-party data can help to reduce your CAC by 30%.